New Zealand Football and OFC’s Women in Leadership programme recently concluded in Auckland.

 “It's about empowering and enabling the women that we've got within our community already.
 How can we really develop the group of women that we've got in the game to then go on to be part of the Women's World Cup in 2023 and beyond?”

 The programme was funded by OFC as part of OFC’s Women’s Football Capacity Building Programme and delivered by the Capability Group, which has previously delivered the Sport NZ Women in Leadership Programme.
-Developing women in leadership is a key legacy item of the FIFA Women's World Cup 2023,
+Developing women in leadership is a key legacy item of the FIFA Women's World Cup 2023, to be co-hosted by New Zealand and Australia.

 The programme was structured around NZ Football’s key strategies of enriching more lives through football and strengthening capability and leadership across women’s football.
 It particularly looked at how to close the ‘confidence gap’ and challenge the biases that might be holding participants back from pursuing their careers further.